chaitanyakadam7774-ops/chaitanyakadam7774-ops/README.md

 ## About Me

-"I am a final-year Computer Engineering diploma student with a strong foundation in hands-on software development and hardware troubleshooting.
-My technical training bridges the gap between coding theory and real-world implementation, specializing in Python, Java, and database management.Through intensive lab work and practical projects, I have built web applications, configured local networks, and mastered OS fundamentals.
+"I am a final-year Computer Engineering diploma student with a strong foundation in hands-on software development.
+My technical training bridges the gap between coding theory and real-world implementation, specializing in Python,HTML,CSS,JS and database management.Through intensive lab work and practical projects, I have built web applications, configured local networks, and mastered OS fundamentals.
 I am eager to apply my practical technical skillset to an entry-level developer, IT technician, or junior engineer role."
 ---

 ## Skills